Organization of a Limited Purpose Trust Company

 Introduction

-The term “limited purpose trust company” refers to institutions chartered under the bank and trust company provisions of the New York Banking Law but without the power to take deposits or make loans.
+The term “limited purpose trust company” refers to institutions chartered under the bank and trust company provisions of the New York Banking Law but without the general power to take deposits or make loans.

 Background

 The principal businesses of the group comprise a diverse range of activities under the fiduciary umbrella, such as employee benefit trust, personal trust, corporate trust, transfer agency, securities clearance, investment management, and custodial services.
-Because of size considerations, the institutions tend to focus on one or two business lines.

 Chartering Procedures and Restrictions